 The LACDA contracts with the Housing Rights Center (HRC) and its subcontractors to provide fair housing services to County residents and meet the goals set forth in the County's fair housing strategic plan.
-In FY 2020-2021, HRC directly assisted 2,152 residents with general housing inquiries or, when required, supported them through fair housing action.
-When discrimination was identified, 234 clients were counseled, 16 were referred to other services, 28 cases were opened, and 28 cases are still pending.
-The demographics of clients served included: 2,008 extremely low-income, 296 disabled and 240 seniors.
-HRC exceeded their goals for outreach and education, engaging the community in workshops, booths, presentations and Walk-in-Clinics, as well as Fair Housing Certification Trainings for landlords and property management.
+In FY 2021-2022, HRC directly assisted 2,626 residents with general housing inquiries or, when required, supported them through fair housing action.
+When discrimination was identified, a total of 418 dispositions were taken, resulting in 314 clients being counseled and 38 were referred to other services; 16 cases were opened; and 50 cases are still pending.
+The demographics of clients served included: 2,270 extremely low-income, 333 disabled and 271 seniors.
+A total of 2,202 tenant/landlord dispositions were also provided in the program year.
+HRC exceeded their goals for outreach and education, engaging the community in workshops, booths, presentations, and Walk-in-Clinics, as well as Fair Housing Certification Trainings for landlords and property management.